Transparent ceramics: Glasses

 Glasses (non-crystalline ceramics) also are used widely as host materials for lasers.
 Relative to crystalline lasers, they offer improved flexibility in size and shape and may be readily manufactured as large, homogeneous, isotropic solids with excellent optical properties.
 The indices of refraction of glass laser hosts may be varied between approximately 1.5 and 2.0, and both the temperature coefficient of n and the strain-optical coefficient may be tailored by altering the chemical composition.
 Glasses have lower thermal conductivities than the alumina or YAG, however, which imposes limitations on their use in continuous and high repetition-rate applications.

 The principal differences between the behavior of glass and crystalline ceramic laser host materials are associated with the greater variation in the local environment of lasing ions in amorphous solids.
 This leads to a broadening of the fluorescent levels in glasses.
 For example, the width of the Nd3+ emission in YAG is ~ 10 angstroms as compared to ~ 300 angstroms in typical oxide glasses.
 The broadened fluorescent lines in glasses make it more difficult to obtain continuous wave laser operation (CW), relative to the same lasing ions in crystalline solid laser hosts.

 Several glasses are used in transparent armor, such as normal plate glass (soda-lime-silica), borosilicate glass, and fused silica.
 Plate glass has been the most common glass used due to its low cost.
 But greater requirements for the optical properties and ballistic performance have necessitated the development of new materials.
 Chemical or thermal treatments can increase the strength of glasses, and the controlled crystallization of certain glass compositions can produce optical quality glass-ceramics.
 Alstom Grid Ltd. currently produces a lithium di-silicate based glass-ceramic known as TransArm, for use in transparent armor systems.
 It has all the workability of an amorphous glass, but upon recrystallization it demonstrates properties similar to a crystalline ceramic.
 Vycor is 96% fused silica glass, which is crystal clear, lightweight and high strength.
-One advantage of these type of materials is that they can be produced in large sheets and other curved shapes.
+One advantage of these types of materials is that they can be produced in large sheets and other curved shapes.